West Salem High School (Wisconsin)

 West Salem High School is a high school located in West Salem, Wisconsin, part of the West Salem School District.
 As of 2023-2024, 600 students were enrolled at West Salem High School.
 The school employs a faculty of 70 individuals, 79% of whom have a master's degree or higher.
 Students have the opportunity to receive credits to the nearby University of Wisconsin–La Crosse through dual-credit courses offered.

 Athletics

 West Salem's athletic nickname is the Panthers, and they have been members of the Coulee Conference since it was founded in 1926.
+West Salem competes in the Wisconsin Interscholastic Athletic Association (WIAA), winning four state titles across three different sports.